epiverse-trace/research-compendium/learners/setup.md

 title: Setup
 ---

-Lesson for the workshop on "Improving the reliability, usability and sustainability of code for epidemic analysis with R packages" at [IDDconf 2023](https://iddconf.org/).
+This lesson will be used for the workshop on "Improving the reliability, usability and sustainability of code for epidemic analysis with R packages" at [IDDconf 2023](https://iddconf.org/).

 Follow these instructions to prepare for the event.